Start planning your corporate relocation well in advance, so you can have enough time to cover all the aspects that are part of this process.

 If you have the option of hiring the moving company of your preference, search for companies that meet the following requirements:

 - it is licensed with your state's Department of Transportation (DOT);

 - it is licensed for interstate transport;

 - it has a reputation for excellence.

-The good news is that Route 66 Moving meets all the criteria!
+The good news is that Got2Move meets all the criteria!
 For years, we've been helping local offices successfully complete corporate moves.
 So if you have to relocate for a job, don't hesitate to contact us.

 We always provide our clients with a custom service that fits their needs and priorities.